ersmax/Programming_Projects_Java/README.md

 This repository contains a list of practical and real life problems.
-THe solutions proposed are entirely coded in Java 8 and developed by me.
+The solutions proposed are entirely coded in Java 8 and developed by me.

 Please contact me if you have any questions or suggestions.
 Happy to help!